7 Most Effective Home Remedies For Cold During Pregnancy

 - Cough suppressants that contain medications such as dextromethorphan and guaifenesin may be safe during pregnancy.
 Even then, you should only use them as the last resort as other ingredients in these cough medicines may not be so.

 - Saline nasal sprays and nasal strips can be safely used to get relief from nasal congestion.
 They are a safer alternative to decongestants which have not been studied well in pregnancy.

-- Sneezing and runny nose from a cold may be alleviated using antihistamines like diphenhydramine (Benadryl), loratadine (Claritin), chlorpheniramine (ChlorTrimeton), and cetirizine (Zyrtec).
+- Sneezing and runny nose from a cold may be alleviated using antihistaminesi XA class of drugs that relieve or prevent allergic symptoms by blocking histamine, a chemical the body releases during an infection. like diphenhydramine (Benadryl), loratadine (Claritin), chlorpheniramine (ChlorTrimeton), and cetirizine (Zyrtec).